This text is translated into Russian by google automatic human level neural machine.

-From the station with the telling name Bamovskaya, which is in the Skovorodinsky district of Priamurye, on an inconspicuous rut somewhere in the taiga, the journey takes about 1,5 hours.
-According to those who work there, that place will soon allow expanding the carrying capacity of the most stressful section of the so-called “small BAM”, a segment of the great highway, where now there are up to 20 of various trains, including both passenger and freight trains.
+From the station with the telling name Bamovskaya, in the Skovorodinsky region of the Amur region, along an inconspicuous track somewhere in the taiga, the journey takes about 1,5 hours.
+According to those who work there, this very place will soon expand the capacity of the most intense section of the so-called “small BAM-a” - a section of the great highway, where up to 20 different trains pass a day, including both passenger and freight trains.

-“Now the road is still normal,” explains during the next “bumpiness” of a jeep along the winter road along the tracks, Kirill.
-“But in spring and summer you will not pass here, especially on heavy machinery — they drove it here last winter.”
+"Now the road is still normal," explains the driver Kirill during the next "bumpiness" of the jeep along the winter road along the tracks.
+“But in spring and summer you can't get through here, especially on heavy equipment - it was driven here last winter”.

-"On wooden sleepers with a hammer it is necessary to wave - it is heavier.
-And here everything is mechanized: we tighten bolts with special screwdrivers, we do not turn anything by hand - we just put it, "explains brigadier Alexander Morozov.
+“You have to swing a hammer on wooden sleepers - it's harder.
+And here everything is mechanized: we tighten the bolts with special screwdrivers, we do not twist anything by hand - we just put it in, ”explains the foreman Alexander Morozov.

 For permafrost to appear in permafrost conditions, it was required to lay 170 thousand cubic meters in the basement.
 M of soil, the height of which in some areas reaches 5 m.
 But in some places the legacy left by the builders of 80-x comes to the workers' help: in some areas it is possible to use supports for bridges or zemolotno under the second path (of course, examination).

-In addition to the busy train schedule, the imprint on the construction site is also imposed by nature - builders will be able to crash into the existing path only with the onset of heat.
-While permafrost is interfering.
+In addition to the busy train schedule, nature also leaves its mark on the construction site - builders will be able to crash into the existing track only with the onset of heat.
+While the permafrost is in the way.

-A few kilometers further completion of the road - the track, of course, was here before, but since the height of construction for her no one has ever followed.
-At the end of the works, together with the BAM-2, the builders will leave the additional settlements with improved infrastructure.
+A few kilometers further, the preparation of the road is being completed - the track, of course, has been here before, but since the height of construction, no one has followed it at all.
+Upon completion of the work, together with BAM-2, the builders will also leave the roadside villages with an improved infrastructure.

-These are the facts, say local authorities, and give people hope.
-Only in Tyndinsky district there are 15 Bamov settlements numbering from several hundred to several thousand people - all of them were initially tied to the railway.
-In addition, there are also economic aspects: people hope that the second phase of BAM will help the people of Amur to survive the crisis and will give new jobs.
+It is these facts, local authorities say, that give people hope.
+In the Tyndinsky District alone, there are 15 Bam villages with a population of several hundred to several thousand people - all of them were initially tied to the railway.
+In addition, there are also economic aspects: people hope that the second stage of the BAM will help Amur residents to survive the crisis and provide new jobs.

-Only in the Tyndinsky section of the BAM plan to increase the staff by about 800 people who still need to be found somewhere (perhaps someone will be offered a move even from the Shimanovsky district, where it became known the day before about the liquidation of the whole carload depot, which resulted in the order of 500 people being deprived Work).
-In the meantime, the railway workers are working with the specialized institutions for training young people, who will be recruited mainly from the suburban townships.
-In total, up to 2018 a Tinnaid site from the federal budget will be allocated about 48 billion rubles - the plans here are truly grandiose.
+Only on the Tyndinsky section of the BAM they plan to increase the staff by about 800 people, who still need to be found somewhere (perhaps someone will be offered a move even from the Shimanovsky district, where the day before it became known about the liquidation of an entire carriage depot, as a result of which about 500 people lost work).
+In the meantime, the railway workers are working on the issue with specialized institutes for training young people, who will be recruited mainly from roadside villages.
+In total, by 2018, about 48 billion rubles will be allocated from the federal budget for the Tyndinsky section - the plans here are truly ambitious.

-“Construction of 19 junction, six second tracks, two double-track inserts, development of three stations: Yuktali, Tynda, Ulak.
-Next - the development of Tynda and working depot: Fevralsk and Berkakit.
-Well, the social program for the construction of housing - do you understand what this means for those who have not seen anything but devastation since 1980? - explains the Deputy Chief Engineer of the Far Eastern Railway in the Tyndin region, Alexander Bugera. - With the launch of new sites, the possibilities of BAM to transport coal from the Elginsky and Neryungri deposits and ore from the Olekminsky mine will increase significantly.
-There will also be added a way out to Sovgavan. ”
+“Construction of 19 sidings, six second tracks, two double-track inserts, development of three stations: Yuktali, Tynda, Ulak.
+Further - the development of Tynda and turnover depots: Fevralsk and Berkakit.
+Well, and the social program for the construction of housing - do you understand what this means for those who since the 1980s have not seen anything but devastation? - explains the Deputy Chief Engineer of the Far Eastern Railway in the Tynda region Alexander Buger. - With the launch of new sections, the BAM's capacity to transport coal from the Elginsky and Neryungri deposits, ore from the Olekminsky mine will increase significantly.
+An exit to Sovgavan will also be added. "

-Meanwhile, all operating in the Tynda region travel on the principle of semi-auto-blocking - that is, until one train arrives at a neighboring exit or station, the next can not go.
-With the introduction of new sites, the problem with waiting is a thing of the past.
+In the meantime, all sidings operating in the Tyndinsky region operate on the principle of semi-automatic blocking - that is, until one train arrives at a neighboring siding or station, the next cannot go.
+With the introduction of new sites, the problem of waiting will be a thing of the past.

 At the moment, about 2 thousand wagons a day pass through the main transport junction of the BAM, as well as its capital Tynda.
 Most of them carry coal, timber and various ores.
 According to railway workers, with the introduction of BAM-2 into operation, the capacity of this section will grow by 2-3 times.